Skip to content

 Look for "chat": { "id": 123456789, … } in the JSON.
 That number is your personal chat_id.

-Add the bot to the group, then send any message in the group.
-Hit the same getUpdates URL.
-Group chat_ids are negative — they look like -1001234567890.
-RunWisp stores chat_id as a string exactly so negative IDs round-trip cleanly through TOML.
+Add the bot to the group, send any message in the group, hit the same getUpdates URL.
+Group IDs are negative — they look like -1001234567890.
+RunWisp stores chat_id as a string so the negative number round-trips through TOML cleanly.

 Terminal window